 ADVANCED (first ensembles: grade 7 and above, second ensembles: grade 5 and above)

-If costs are a barrier – whether the cost of getting to rehearsals or paying the fee – we can help with funding.
-Our bursary scheme is confidential and supports individuals whose situation would otherwise prevent them from taking part.
+is confidential and supports individuals whose situation would otherwise prevent them from taking part.

 What people have said about the various bands and orchestras: